babylonlabs-io/btc-staking-ts/README.md

 ### Pre-Staking Registration

 The Pre-staking registration flow is for stakers who seek verification from the Babylon chain before submitting their BTC staking transaction to the Bitcoin ledger.
-For more details, refer to [documentation](https://github.com/babylonlabs-io/babylon/blob/main/docs/register-bitcoin-stake.md#22-pre-staking-registration)
+For more details, refer to [documentation](https://github.com/babylonlabs-io/babylon/blob/release/v1.x/docs/register-bitcoin-stake.md#22-pre-staking-registration)

-> **Note**: This method does not create Bitcoin transactions that are ready to be sent to
+> **Note**: This method focuses on creating Babylon chain transactions,
+> not Bitcoin transactions.
+Specifically:
+>
-> the Bitcoin network.
-Instead, it creates Babylon transactions that contain the
+> It creates Babylon transactions that contain:
+>   - Unsigned Staking transaction
+>   - Unsigned Unbonding Bitcoin transaction
-> unsigned and partially signed Bitcoin transactions required for delegation
+>   - Signed Slashing Bitcoin transactions
-> registration.
+>   - Proof of possession

 ```ts